adinapoli/alfredodinapoli.com/posts/2014-04-27-my-road-to-haskell.markdown

   I contributed to Snap.
 There is a substantial difference to say "I have used Snap", as opposed as "I used Snap and I have implemented feature X".

-* **Constantly sharp your saw**: If I felt "realised", today I would still be working in Manchester.
+* **Constantly sharpen your saw**: If I felt "realised", today I would still be working in Manchester.
 The burning desire I had to work as a professional Haskell dev caused me to spend my spare time programming and studying.